-and place interchangeably.
+The diagram depicts three places places: Inactive, Waiting, and Thinking, which reflect the states of the agents during a negotiation process1.
 Both agents in this simple MAS have similar architecture, differing primarily in the number of places/states.
 This difference arises from the roles they play in the negotiation process.
 The agent that begins the negotiation, called the buyer agent, which is shown on the left side of the diagram, has the responsibility of handling message failures.
-For this, it has an extra 'wait' state (Waiting), and timing machinery not present in the other agent, seller.
-For simplicity, some constraints have been omitted from this diagram; for example, constraints on message types, as depicted in the previous examples.
+For this, it has an extra 'wait' state, and timing machinery not present in the other agent.
+For simplicity, some constraints have been omitted from this diagram; for example, constraints on message types, as depicted in the previous example.

 In this system, both agents are initially waiting in the Inactive places.
-The buyer initiates the negotiation process by sending a call for proposals ('CFP') to some seller, and its state changes from Inactive to Waiting.
-The buyer is waiting for a response ('proposal', 'accept-proposal', 'rejectproposal' or 'terminate').
+The buyer initiates the negotiation process by sending a call for proposals (CFP) to some seller, and its state changes from Inactive to Waiting.
+The buyer is waiting for a response (proposal, accept-proposal, reject-proposal or terminate).
 On receipt, its state changes from Inactive to Thinking, at which point it must determine how it should reply.
 Once it replies, completing the cycle, it returns to the Inactive state.
 We have inserted a rudimentary timeout mechanism which uses a delay function to name messages which have likely failed in the Timeout place.
-This enables the exception action (Throw Exception) to stop the buyer from waiting, and forward information about this exception to the agent in the Thinking state.
-Timing can be handled in a number of ways in implementation, including delays (as above), the introduction of timer-based interrupt messages, or the use of timestamps.
-CPN-ML supports the modeling of time-dependent interactions through the later approach.
+This enables the exception action to stop the buyer from waiting, and forward information about this exception to the agent in the Thinking state.

-1It is not always the case with such a model that specific nodes correspond to states of the system or particular agents.
+$^{^{1}}$ It is not always the case with such a model that specific nodes correspond to states of the system or particular agents.
 More often the state of the system is described by the combined state of all places.